akononovicius/physRisk-content-repository/articles/2014/chaotic-dynamics-in-the-kicked-rotator-problem.md

 ----------------------

 In order to better understand the Poincare plot, one should start from a simple case with two curves.
-In the applet bellow we have selected two curves with extremely similar initial conditions, but qualitatively differing trajectories (one resonates with periodic force, while the other doesn't).
-Red ball starts with \\\(  (x\_0, \omega\_0) \\\), while the initial conditions of blue ball are similar (in the applet bellow you may choose deviations from the initial conditions of red ball).
+In the applet below we have selected two curves with extremely similar initial conditions, but qualitatively differing trajectories (one resonates with periodic force, while the other doesn't).
+Red ball starts with \\\(  (x\_0, \omega\_0) \\\), while the initial conditions of blue ball are similar (in the applet below you may choose deviations from the initial conditions of red ball).
 Experiment with the default settings and also try some other sets of initial conditions.
 Note that you may also change the strength of the